 Transaction cost economics builds on these insights, which determine not only what a firm’s boundaries will be, but also who are likely to be its bargaining partners in outside markets and what those bargains will look like.
 For example, an exclusivity provision in a contract permits a firm to retain some of the control and disciplinary advantages of internal production, while sharing investment costs and risk.

 transaction costs, Williamson, antitrust, tying, exclusive dealing, resale price maintenance, coase, new institutional economics

 Hovenkamp, Herbert J., "Antitrust and the Close Look: Transaction Cost Economics in Competition Policy" (2014).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 1836.